Krowemoh/NSH/README.md

 # NovaShell
-A Fancier Shell for Universe
+A Fancier Shell for MultiValue Databases

 ## Installation